How to Categorize Google Workspace in QuickBooks (and Xero)

 Related

-Stop manually splitting Google Workspace from GCP every month.
-Get started with Growthy — pattern learning across SaaS vendors.
+Stop manually sorting Google Workspace charges every month.
+Get started with Growthy — pattern learning across SaaS vendors, you approve every suggestion.